MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

 > A simpler way to deploy web applications to IIS servers is by using [deployment groups](deploy-webdeploy-iis-deploygroups.md) instead of WinRM.
 Deployment groups are currently in preview for some users in Azure Pipelines.
 They are not yet available in TFS.

-Continuous deployment means starting an automated deployment process whenever a new successful build is available.
+Continuous deployment means starting an automated deployment pipeline whenever a new successful build is available.
 Here we'll show you how to set up continuous deployment of your ASP.NET or Node.js app to one or more IIS servers using Release Management.
 A task running on the [Build and Release agent](../../agents/agents.md) opens a WinRM connection to each IIS server to run Powershell scripts remotely in order to deploy the Web Deploy package.